Dripdrop12/ipardalis/content/blog/jude/index.md

 {{< load-photoswipe >}}

-Jude was the alpha male from Flash and Judy's [clutch]({{< ref "/blog/flash-judy.md" >}}), hatched 10/17/17.
+Jude was the alpha male Panther Chameleon from Flash and Judy's [clutch]({{< ref "/blog/flash-judy.md" >}}), hatched 10/17/17.
 He has strong yellows and a fierce attitude!
 We were lucky to select a male that looks a lot like his grandfather, Cowboy.
 He has now sired the majority of our babies and we will breed him sparingly moving forward.

-{{< gallery dir="/img/ambilobe/jude" />}}
+{{< no_num_gallery dir="/img/ambilobe/jude" more=" | Ambilobe Panther Chameleon"/>}}

 Filial Group
 : *F2*